toddledev/documentation/docs/06-building-blocks/02-elements/index.md

----
-title: Elements
-description: Explore HTML elements, text nodes and components as the structural units that form the visual interface of your Nordcraft applications.
----

 # Elements
 Elements are the basic building blocks that make up the interface of your page or component in Nordcraft.
 They create the structure, content, and interactive parts of your application that users see and interact with.